fanghenshaometeor/vanilla-adversarial-training/README.md

 ## Usage

-We provide 4 trained models in `model` folder, including vanilla and adversarial training VGG and ResNet models, named as `CIFAR10-VGG.pth`, `CIFAR10-VGG-adv.pth`, `CIFAR10-ResNet18.pth` and `CIFAR10-ResNet18-adv.pth` respectively.
+We **provide 4 trained models** in `model` folder, including vanilla and adversarial training VGG and ResNet models, named as `CIFAR10-VGG.pth`, `CIFAR10-VGG-adv.pth`, `CIFAR10-ResNet18.pth` and `CIFAR10-ResNet18-adv.pth` respectively.
-Users can directly run the two attack scripts on command line to test the defence ability of models.
+Users can directly run the 2 attack scripts on command line to test the defence ability of models.
 The results should be similar with the values in the two tables above.
 Users should **specify** the target model in attack scripts by modifying the **args.model_name** parameter.
 ```